Bona (1809 ship)

-Bona was launched in 1809.
+Bona was launched in 1809 at Baltimore.
 After the outbreak of war with the United Kingdom, Bona took to the sea twice.
 On her first voyage she cruised as a privateer, engaged in two actions, one of which resulted in taking a merchantman that she had to abandon.
 Her owners next sent her out as a letter of marque.
 During this voyage the British captured Bona.

 Career

 1st cruise: Captain John Dameron commissioned Bona as a privateer on 18 July 1812.
 In August Dameron twice had to deal with insubordination amongst his crew.
+She stopped at Norfolk, Virginia, to acquire men for her crew.
+There she enrolled one black man, after he had provided proof that he was not a slave.